zulfi125/soundness-codes/README.md

 soundnessup update
 ```

+you need to import your old wallet by import mnemonic seed phrase
 If you saved your mnemonic previously, you can import it to key_store.json by using following command:
 ```sh
 soundness-cli import-key --name my-key --mnemonic "<your‑mnemonic‑words>"

 ```
+if you lost old  mnemonic seed phrase then can create new and replace in discord soundness-cockpit channel
 ```
 soundness-cli generate-key --name my-key